pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 #### Google Cloud Storage

-Enable versioning and delete all files that are in the parent `directory` (a reminder there are no "directories", so no structure is left around.)
+Enable versioning and delete all files that are in the parent "directory" (a reminder there are no "directories", so no structure is left around.)

-### Delete a page from a book which is already preserved.
+### Delete a Page from a Book which is already preserved.

 #### BagIt

 Rely on GCS versioning.

 1. Upload the parent's new metadata file to `/<book-id>/metadata/<book-id>.json`
-1. Delete the page's metadata and binary files
+1. Delete the Page's metadata and binary files
-1. Update the `manifest` and `tagmanifest`
+1. Update the `manifest-md5.txt` and `tagmanifest-md5.txt`

-All of the same locking problems from "adding a book" exist here - you'll have to lock the entire object hierarchy.
+All of the same locking problems from "Preserve a Book with N Pages" exist here - you'll have to lock the entire object hierarchy.
 This can probably be implemented as an `after_delete` hook on the child object, but will have to be careful that locks don't run into one another and the update of the parent object's membership